MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs-infoprotect.md

 > - Centralized reporting for classification and labeling.
 For more information, see [Central reporting for Azure Information Protection](reports-aip.md).
 >
 >**Sensitivity labels for Office**:
-> - For the latest information about which Office apps support sensitivity labels, see the "Where the feature is available today?" section from [Apply sensitivity labels to your documents and email within Office](https://aka.ms/officemipdocs).
+> - For the latest information about which Office apps support sensitivity labels, see [What sensitivity label capabilities are supported in Office today?](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels-office-apps#what-sensitivity-label-capabilities-are-supported-in-office-today) from the Office documentation.

 Request new features and vote on requests by visiting the [UserVoice site](https://msip.uservoice.com/) for Azure Information Protection.